1993 Canadian federal election: Legacy

 The 1993 election is considered a political realignment election with lasting effects on Canadian politics.

-Since Confederation in 1867, Canada had a two-party system with the Liberals and Conservatives alternating in government.
-Since the 1920s there had generally been one or more third parties in the House of Commons.
+Since Confederation in 1867, Canada has had a two-party system with the Liberals and Conservatives alternating in government.
+Since the 1920s there had generally been one or more third parties in the House of Commons (small caucuses had been elected from that source even before 1920).
 None of these parties came close to winning power and of those parties, the CCF was the only one that achieved long-term success.
-The CCF became the NDP in 1961 by which time it had clearly established itself as the nation's third major party.
+The CCF was folded into the NDP in 1961, by which time it had clearly established itself as the nation's third major party.
 It eventually gained enough strength to wield the balance of power in the Liberal minority governments of the 1960s and 1970s.
-After the 1984 election the NDP had ten fewer seats than the Liberals, there was considerable talk that Canada was headed for a UK-style Labour-Tory division, with the Liberals following their UK counterparts into third-party status.
-However, the Liberals recovered enough ground in 1988 to firmly reestablish themselves as the main opposition party.
+After the 1984 election the NDP only lost one seat and finished only 10 seats behind the Liberals.
+This led to considerable talk that Canada was headed for a UK-style Labour-Tory division, with the Liberals following their UK counterparts into third-party status.

+However, the Liberals recovered enough ground in 1988 to firmly reestablish themselves as the main opposition party to the Conservatives.

 The 1993 election fundamentally changed the balance of power among the parties.
+The Liberals emerged into strength and has been a party to be reckoned with ever since.
+This strength was gained by strong support in Central Canada.

 Together Ontario and Quebec are guaranteed a majority of seats in the Commons under both Constitution Acts.
-Both provinces constitute nearly two-thirds of the Canadian population.
+Those two provinces constitute nearly two-thirds of the Canadian population.
 Thus, it is nearly impossible to form even a minority government without considerable support in one or both provinces.
-The Liberals were the only party with a strong base in both provinces, making them the only party with a realistic chance to form government.
+In the early 1990s Liberals were the only party with a strong base in both provinces, making it the only party with a realistic chance to form government.
 The Liberals dominated Canadian politics for the next decade, retaining almost all of its Ontario ridings while making steady gains in Quebec.
-They would not be seriously challenged until 2004, with the sponsorship scandal and party infighting reduced them to a minority government with continued strong support from Ontario.
-The Liberals retained the majority of the province's ridings, despite being defeated in 2006, finally relinquishing their lead in 2008.
+They were not seriously challenged until 2004, with the sponsorship scandal and party infighting reduced them to a minority government with continued strong support from Ontario.
+The Liberals retained the majority of Ontario ridings, despite being defeated in 2006, finally relinquishing their lead in 2008.